FeedMapping/Schema/README.md

 [![Flowchart](https://user-images.githubusercontent.com/36441664/103138547-5799b880-4706-11eb-8820-f51cbd57d367.png)](https://www.hexspin.com/defining-the-prime-hexagon/)

-This flowchart is designed base on the behaviour of the primes number that flows uniformly within an hexagon chart called _[The Prime Hexagon](https://www.hexspin.com/defining-the-prime-hexagon/)_.
+This flowchart is designed base on the behaviour of the primes number that flows uniformly within an hexagon chart called [The Prime Hexagon](https://www.hexspin.com/defining-the-prime-hexagon/) _(Credit: hexspin.com)_.

 Here you might see that the number of 10 is the same direction with 19 while 10+19=29=10th prime.

 [![generate the prime](https://user-images.githubusercontent.com/36441664/105412087-d0892300-5c66-11eb-9c3e-19d8652b478c.png)](https://github.com/eq19)